ksereda/Spring-WebFlux/README.md

 _____

+#### Reactive ?

+Following `Spring WebFlux` documentation the `Spring Framework` uses `Reactor` internally for its own reactive support.
+`Reactor` is a `Reactive Streams` implementation that further extends the basic `Reactive Streams` `Publisher` contract with the `Flux` and `Mono` composable API types to provide declarative operations on data sequences of `0..N` and `0..1`.
+On the server-side Spring supports annotation based and functional programming models.
+Annotation model use @Controller and the other annotations supported also with Spring MVC.
+Reactive controller will be very similar to standard REST controller for synchronous services instead of it uses Flux, Mono and Publisher objects.

 #### Why using Reactive types?
 Reactive types are not intended to allow you to process your requests or data faster, in fact they will introduce a small overhead compared to regular blocking processing.
 Their strength lies in their capacity to serve more request concurrently, and to handle operations with latency, such as requesting data from a remote server, more efficiently.